2025-2026 Priorities

 Download One-Pager

-• Restricting the ability of municipalities to adopt overly burdensome septic regulations that limit housing development
+• Limits the ability of municipalities to adopt overly burdensome septic regulations that unnecessarily prevent new homes from being built

-• Clarifying that ADUs can be built on the same lot as multi-family housing
+• Clarifies that ADUs can be built on the same lot as multi-family housing

-• Allowing the legislature to adopt the Housing Production Plan developed by Governor Healey’s Housing Advisory Council
+• Allows the legislature to adopt the Housing Production Plan developed by Governor Healey’s Housing Advisory Council

 (H.1482 / S.969) – An Act to Establish an Accessory Dwelling Unit Trust Fund